 The interview typically lasts 20-30 minutes and includes several parts:

-- Civics test - 10 questions about US history and government
+4. Civics test - Up to 10 questions for the 2008 test or up to 20 questions for the 2025 test about US history and government

 Common N-400 Interview Questions